JWDebler/nanopore_LSK109_assembly/README.md

 ## Input

-The pipeline requires you to basecall your raw fast5 or pod5 files with dorado and then split the reads into simplex and duplex.
+The pipeline requires you to basecall your raw fast5 or pod5 files with dorado and then compress the reads wigh gzip.
+The files need to be names "SampleID.fastq.gz" where 'SampleID' is whatever you want to call your sample.
+This ID will be used throughout the pipeline to name files.

 ### Basecall with Dorado or Guppy:

 If you are recalling old fast5 or pod5 data generated with LSK109 chemistry on an r9 series flowcell:

-- First download the latest model, this one is for kit 14 using the new 5 kHz sampling rate.
+- First download the latest model, this one is last available model for LSK-109 chemistry on R9 flowcells:
 ```
 dorado download --model dna_r9.4.1_e8_sup@v3.6
 ```